computingForSocialScience/cfss-homework-ahuanguchi/final_project/README.md

 was collecting for each tweet, which made old data unusable.

 The file useful_queries.sql just contains various SELECT statements I wrote to help me get a general grasp of the data I was collecting.
+I modified some of them to make them usable in the actual application.

 Web App Usage